wcm-io-caravan/caravan-rhyme/examples/aws-movie-search/README.md

   * two server-side resource implementation classes to generate the links and embedded resources
   * an AWS Lambda `RequestHandler` that wires everything together, and configures the caching for upstream resources
 * [integration tests](src/test/java/io/wcm/caravan/rhyme/examples/movies/impl) show how the implementation is tested using either static responses from the file system, or with a dynamic stub implementation of the HAL API interfaces.
-* the [awslambda folder](src/main/java/io/wcm/caravan/rhyme/awslambda) contains additional integration code that is not specific to this example (and will be moved to its own integration bundle in the future)
+* the [awslambda folder](src/main/java/io/wcm/caravan/rhyme/awslambda) contains additional integration code that is not specific to this example (and may be moved to its own integration module in the future)